amrutprabhu/amrutprabhu.github.io/_posts/2021-05-05-kind-kubernetes-cluster.md

 <br/>
 ## Multi-Node Cluster

-This feature was fascinating to me, If you want to create a multi-node cluster, you can provide a config to create it.
+This feature was fascinating to me, If you want to create a multi-node cluster, you can provide config to create it.
 ```
 Kind create cluster --config config.yml
 ```